marxis295400/git-study-/README.md

 create a new directory, and initialize it with git-specific functions git init my-repo

-//change into the `my-repo` directory cd my-repo
+change into the `my-repo` directory
+'cd my-repo'

-//create the first file in the project touch README.md
+create the first file in the project

+'touch README.md'

-//git isn't aware of the file, stage it git add README.md
+git isn't aware of the file, stage it
+'git add README.md'

-//take a snapshot of the staging area git commit -m "add README to initial commit"
+take a snapshot of the staging area
+'git commit -m "add README to initial commit"'

-//provide the path for the repository you created on github git remote add origin https://github.com/YOUR-USERNAME/YOUR-REPOSITORY-NAME.git  //需要未建立分支，需要将路经smaster到main
+provide the path for the repository you created on github 'git remote add origin https://github.com/YOUR-USERNAME/YOUR-REPOSITORY-NAME.git ' //需要未建立分支，需要将路经smaster到main

-//git branch n -m master main
+git branch n -m master main

-//push changes to github
+push changes to github
-git push --set-upstream origin main
+'git push --set-upstream origin main'